xcart/xcart-docs/_pages/kb_en/modules/special_offers/spend_x_get_y.md

 ![Fig 8]({{site.baseurl}}/attachments/display.png)

-The offer title, image and short description (if defined) are displayed on the home page (Fig 9)
+The offer title, image and short description (if defined) are displayed on the home page (Fig 9) when the offer is enabled.
+They also are displayed at any matching category page.

 ![Fig 9]({{site.baseurl}}/attachments/home.png)

-The full offer description is displayed on the Special Offers page (Figure 10), that can be opened by clicking the offer title on the home page.
+The full offer description is displayed on the Special Offers page (Figure 10), that can be opened by clicking the offer title on the home page and on the category page.

 ![Fig 10]({{site.baseurl}}/attachments/description.png)

+Now that you know how the **Spend X Get Y offer** works you can try it on your own and create an offer in your store following the steps described above.